johnnyg3p/beercoins-g3/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 > <em>It was created for a challenge given by <b>BeerTech Talents</b>.
 The main objective of this challenge is to create an application where the customer can access a virtual wallet.
-In this virtual walled, the customer can check his balance, take a statement, and transfer amounts to another account.</em>
+In this virtual wallet, the customer can check his balance, take a statement, and transfer amounts to another account.</em>

 # Table of Contents